floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 #citeauthor(<carvalho_etal_2020>) propose a metric called reuse, which measures the reusability of a microservice.
 Reuse is calculated as the number of times a microservice is called by the user, relying on dynamic analysis to collect this information.

+The usage metric of an object-oriented software system, defined as the sum of the inheritance factor (is-a) and the composition factor (has-a) is used by #citeauthor(<bandara_perera_2020>) as a part of the fitness function for the clustering algorithm.

 #citeauthor(<saidi_etal_2023>) use the intra-domain and inter-domain data dependency metrics to delineate microservice boundaries, based on the read and write access pattern of the operations.
 In a similar fashion, #citeauthor(<selmadji_etal_2020>) talk about data autonomy determined by the internal and external data access of a microservice candidate.